-On behalf of the undersigned representatives of Canada's approximately 190,000 farm families, including commodity and general farm organizations, from coast to coast to coast, we submit to you our comments on the Standing Committee on Health's study on Bill C-293, An Act respecting pandemic prevention and preparedness.
+On behalf of the undersigned representatives of Canada's more than 190,000 farm families, including commodity and general farm organizations from coast to coast to coast, we write to express the agricultural sector's deep concern with elements of Bill C-293, An Act respecting pandemic prevention and preparedness, due to the Bill's potential consequences on the animal agriculture sector.
+We ask for your support in amending Bill C-293 to address these significant concerns.